httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

   therefore impossible to exceed the 2^36-31 limit on plaintext input to AEAD_AES_128_GCM.
 Values smaller than 18 are invalid.

+idlen:

+: The "idlen" parameter is an unsigned 8-bit integer that defines the length of the "keyid" parameter.

 keyid:

 : The "keyid" parameter can be used to identify the keying material that is used.
+This field is the length determined by the "idlen" parameter.
-Recipients that receive a message are expected to know how to retrieve keys; the "keyid" parameter might be input to that process.
-A "keyid" parameter SHOULD be a UTF-8 {{!RFC3629}} encoded string, particularly where the identifier might need to rendered in a textual form.
+  Recipients that receive a message are expected to know how to retrieve keys;
+  the "keyid" parameter might be input to that process.
+A "keyid" parameter SHOULD be a UTF-8 {{!RFC3629}} encoded string, particularly where the identifier might need to be rendered in a textual form.

 ## Content Encryption Key Derivation {#derivation}